This information is correct at the time of publishing (23rd June 2020)

 No. We are operating a closed-door policy.
 This means you will not be able to come to the Practice to book an appointment at reception.
 Please phone us to book an appointment.
 You will need to provide the receptionist with details of your condition.
 A nurse or doctor will attempt to deal with your concern by phone where possible.

 What is the Practice doing to ensure continuity of service?

 We are having regular team meetings to discuss the latest updates and how as a Practice we can best help you.
-The pace of change is incredibly quick and we are doing all we can to continue to provide the safest and most appropriate clinical care.
+The pace of change has been very quick and we are doing all we can to continue to provide the safest and most appropriate clinical care.

 I'm worried and I don't know who to contact

 There is a lot of information available online including NHS 111 Online and on the government website if you are struggling.
 Please try to use these resources for information before contacting any healthcare professionals.
 If you would like to check your symptoms without phoning 111 you can do so by clicking here.